Wezmeh: Human remains

 Several fragmented human bones and teeth were discovered at the site.
 Among these human remains, one tooth was studied in detail by paleoanthropologists such as Erik Trinkaus.
 Wezmeh 1, also known as Wezmeh Child, represented by an isolated unerupted human maxillary right premolar tooth (P3 or possibly P4) of an individual between 6–10 years old.
 It is relatively large compared with both the Holocene and the Late Pleistocene P3 and P4.
 Later, researchers analyzed it by non-destructive gamma spectrometry that resulted in a date of around 25,000 years BP (Upper Paleolithic).
-But later analysis showed that the gamma spectrometry dates the date was the minimum age and the tooth is substantially older.
+But later analysis showed that the gamma spectrometry date was the minimum age and the tooth is substantially older.
 Endostructural features and quantified crown tissue proportions and semi-landmark-based geometric morphometric analyses of the enamel-dentine junction align it closely with Neanderthals and show that it is distinct from the fossil and extant modern human pattern.
 Therefore, it is the first direct evidence of the Neanderthal presence in the Iranian Zagros.

 Given that the cave was a carnivore den during the late Pleistocene, it is probable that the Wezmeh Child was killed, or had its remains scavenged, by carnivores who used the cave as a den.